Contents

 If you're new to stoicism, I would also recommend A Guide to the Good Life: The Ancient Art of Stoic Joy by William B. Irvine, for a gentler introduction.

 A frustrating read.
 It does have some insights though if you're curious about the music industry.
 Other than that, expect a lot of rambling about how socialism is amazing, why we need Universal Basic Income and how globalism is the solution to humanity's problems.
 There are some other stuff that irked me, like stating that a genre is a community.
 Here's an example.
-A moderator of a minecraft server called "Dream SNP", made some music.
-So naturally, he argues that the since his music was mostly consumed by the server's community, it's a new genre, and it's name is Dream SNP.
+A moderator of a minecraft server called "Dream SNP", made some indie music.
+So naturally, he argues that since his music was mostly consumed by the server's community, it's a new genre, and its name is Dream SNP.
 Don't waste your time.

 Here's my backlog: